ahamez/adextract/README.txt

     }

     /*{
-    Some other AsciiDoc stuff.
+    Some other *AsciiDoc* stuff.
     }*/

 There must not be spaces between the '{' and '}' and the comments delimiters.
 Otherwise, the comment will be interpreted as standard comment.

-Note that the default handled comments type are C-like: '/*' and '*/'.
+Note that the default handled comments are C-like: '/*' and '*/'.
 You can change this by specifying the 'start' and 'end' attributes (don't forget the quotes around the delimiters):

     [adextract, start='(*', end='*)']
     ++++
     include::foo.sml[]
     ++++

-Finally, attributes like imagesdir are passed, thus the paths are relative to the enclosing AsciiDoc document.
+Finally, attributes like imagesdir are passed to the nested AsciiDoc, thus the paths are relative to the enclosing AsciiDoc document.
 However, they will not override attributes that you might have set in your source code.

 --------------------------------------------------------------------------------
 4. Usage as a stand-alone tool